home-assistant/developers.home-assistant/docs/core/entity/sensor.md

 sidebar_label: Sensor
 ---

 A sensor is a read-only entity that provides some information.
 Information has a value and optionally, a unit of measurement.
+Derive entity platforms from [`homeassistant.components.sensor.SensorEntity`](https://github.com/home-assistant/home-assistant/blob/master/homeassistant/components/sensor/__init__.py)

 ## Properties